Dynamic program analysis: Fuzzing

 Fuzzing is a testing technique that involves executing a program on a wide variety of inputs; often these inputs are randomly generated (at least in part).
 Gray-box fuzzers use code coverage to guide input generation.

 Dynamic symbolic execution

-Dynamic symbolic execution (also known as DSE or concolic execution) involves executing a test program on a concrete input, collecting the path constrants associated with the execution, and using a constraint solver (generally, an SMT solver) to generate new inputs that would cause the program to take a different control-flow path, thus increasing code coverage of the test suite.
-DSE can considered a type of fuzzing ("white-box" fuzzing).
+Dynamic symbolic execution (also known as DSE or concolic execution) involves executing a test program on a concrete input, collecting the path constraints associated with the execution, and using a constraint solver (generally, an SMT solver) to generate new inputs that would cause the program to take a different control-flow path, thus increasing code coverage of the test suite.
+DSE can be considered a type of fuzzing ("white-box" fuzzing).

 Dynamic data-flow analysis

 Dynamic data-flow analysis tracks the flow of information from sources to sinks.
 Forms of dynamic data-flow analysis include dynamic taint analysis and even dynamic symbolic execution.